AndrewGiermak/web-scraping-challenge-1/README.md

 ##### Mars Hemispheres

-   * Script visits the USGS Astrogeology site and obtains the full resolution images for each of Mar's hemispheres.
+   * Script visits the USGS Astrogeology site and obtains the full resolution images for each of Mars' hemispheres.

 #### MongoDB and Flask Application